-franchises.
-The FDD update can be a chaotic, complicated and time-consuming process if you don’t manage it properly.
+As a franchisor, you must update your Franchise Disclosure Document every year in order to keep selling franchises.
+The FDD update can be a chaotic, complicated, and time-consuming process if you don’t manage it properly.
 Here are six tips for your FDD update from franchise attorney Peter Dosik:

-Under the Franchise Rule of the Federal Trade Commission, your FDD expires 120 days after your fiscal year end.
+Under the Franchise Rule of the Federal Trade Commission, your FDD expires 120 days after your fiscal year-end.
 So, if you operate on a normal calendar year, your FDD expires on April 30.
 In the registration states, the FDD expiration date will vary.
 It often runs one year from the date of the previous year’s registrations.

 Don’t wait until the update process starts to start identifying changes.
 You should maintain a list year-round with issues, typos, corrections, questions, business changes, and other items to address in your next FDD.

-- Get Started Early.
 We recommend you begin the annual update process at least three months before the FDD expires.

-- Plan Your Update Process.
 With so many details to check and update, it’s crucial to set a process to identify each task that needs to be done, how much time it will take, and who is going to do it.
 You should work closely with an experienced franchise attorney to plan the process.

-- Alert Your Auditors.
 Make your auditors know your FDD deadline and are prepared to meet it.

-Your sales team (and other executives) should review a “redline” of the new FDD, showing all of the changes from the previous year, and have a clear understanding of each change.
+Your sales team (and other executives) should review a “red line” of the new FDD, showing all of the changes from the previous year, and have a clear understanding of each change.
 Make sure your sales team is aware of your calendar with issuing the new FDD, so they can try to close deals before the transition.

-About Shipe Dosik Law LLC: Franchise Marketing Systems recommends Shipe Dosik Law LLCwww.shipedosiklaw.com for franchise law counsel.
+FMS recommends Shipe Dosik Law LLC for franchise law counsel.
 All FMS clients receive a discounted rate on legal services.
 If you engage Shipe Dosik Law, you will receive the highest quality legal support for 25-40% less cost than comparable franchise lawyers.
-Make sure to mention Franchise Marketing Systems.
+Make sure to mention FMS.